Skeletonxf/Skeletonxf.github.io/source/markdown/_gameTutorial2.md

 ## Risky Conquest 1.2

 This game is mostly an automation of the aforementioned forum game ran by Devour on Stickpage forums.
 The game ran there never finished, but it was both very simple and had lots of strategy so it seemed like a good target to code up.
 Perhaps on a rerun I might come further than 4th.

-Now with a few tweaks to improve gameplay.
+In version 1.2 I've made a few tweaks to improve gameplay.
+Walls are no longer immediately as powerful but provide increasingly strong free defences which hold off weak armies.
+Mines now cost 800 to buy but then automatically level up.
+I think the overall effect is a more aggressive game which rewards taking enemy territory more and requires less micro management to defend.

 # Tutorial